AIRobotGui/Ros_Tensorflow-1/README.md

 # Ros_Tensorflow
-Laerning 《ROS Robotics Projects》 and 《ROS Robot Programming》 Deep Learning Using Tensorflow
+This is a project combining ROS and Tensorflow for face recognition.